 Cons

-- PI only — zero applicability elsewhere
+- PI only, with zero applicability elsewhere

 - No transparent pricing